lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 ### 4. Log in to the sim UI. [ [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "15" width = "15">](#DontClick)__ ]
 + Open a new browser window in Google Chrome and go to mtl.how/sim. **The *Modeling to Learn* simulation user interface does not work on Explorer.
 Please use Edge, Firefox, Chrome or Safari via desktop or mobile.**

 + Enter your login credentials - username is your VA email address and password should have been provided to your team in the Session 5 Pre email.
 Use all lowercase.
+If you forget your password, click on the red "Reset Password" at the bottom of the login section.
+An email will be sent to you to create a new password.

 + Click the down-arrow in the *Please select a World* pop-up.
 You see two options - one has "team" in it and the other has "ind" for "individual" in it.
 Since we're working together now as a team, choose the team world.
 Any time the team is collaborating together at the same time, this is the world to choose.
 If you are exploring the sim UI on your own, it's best to select your individual world so you don't inadvertently change anything in the team's world.
 You are welcome to log in to your individual world any time and play around.
 There is nothing you can break there!